transdigiware/blockchain/howto/ibp-console-create-app.md

   ```
   {:codeblock}

-Take moment to study how this file works before we edit it.
+Take a moment to study how this file works before we edit it.
 First, `enrollUser.js` imports the `FileSystemWallet` and `X509WalletMixin` classes from the `fabric-network` library.

 ```javascript
 const FabricCAServices = require('fabric-ca-client');